reactivepixel/inventoryManager/Gravity_RFP.md

 ## Project Summary

-Develop an Open Source Solution to manage the inventory tracking requirements within a warehouse environment.
+Develop an Open Source Solution to Manage the Inventory and Fulfillment Tracking within a Materials Handling Environment.
 Future iterations will be developed upon this foundation.

 ## Key Due Dates